mantziou/GNAR-edge-model/README.md

 # GNAR-edge-model
-A network autoregressive model for networks with time varying edge weights
+Code and synthetic data experiments for the paper "GNAR-edge model: A network autoregressive model for networks with time varying edge weights"